flozano/eclipse-mihini-samples-archived/greenhouse/README.md

 http://www.youtube.com/watch?v=Ao6ioP7s9_8

+greenhouse-demo-board.eps is the vector file you can use for getting a nice laser cut board for installing your Raspberry Pi and your Arduino!

 ## Arduino application ##

 This Arduino sketch is very basic, and its single purpose is making available the I/Os of the Arduino over Modbus serial.